denoptim-project/AutoCompChem/README.md

 ## Usage Modes

-AutoCompChem provides a dual-mode approach that maintains full backward compatibility with traditional CLI usage while adding modern REST API capabilities.
+AutoCompChem provides a triple-mode approach that maintains full backward compatibility with traditional CLI usage while adding modern web capabilities and AI integration.

 ### CLI Mode (Traditional)
 Run computational chemistry tasks from the command line using the `autocompchem` command (see  [Installation](#Installation)):